oskarhane/ascii-data-table/README.md

 **In ES2015**

 ```
+// If install with npm
+import AsciiTable from ascii-data-table'

+// or if installed by cloning git repo, use the correct path
-import AsciiTable from '../src/ascii-data-table' // <- Notice we want the file from 'src' here
+import AsciiTable from '../src/ascii-data-table'

+// The data to render
 const items = [['x', 'y'], ['a', 'b'], ['c', 'd']]

+// Render and save in 'res'
 const res = AsciiTable.run(items)
 ```

 **In ES 5.5**

 ```
+// If install with npm
+var AsciiTable = require('ascii-data-table')

+// or if installed by cloning git repo, use the correct path
-var AsciiTable = require('../lib/ascii-data-table') // <- Notice we want the file from 'lib' here
+var AsciiTable = require('../lib/ascii-data-table')

 var items = [['x', 'y'], ['a', 'b'], ['c', 'd']]
 var res = AsciiTable.run(items)
 ```